Personal Data File and Controller

 - Customer relationship details, such as the contract between Aiven and the customer, start and end date of customer relationship and services ordered;

 - Billing information, such as credit card details, bank account information, payments made, outstanding invoices, and invoices delivered;

-Customer interaction, such as customer contacts, call recordings, feedback and complaints; and
+- Customer interaction, such as customer contacts, feedback and complaints

 We may contact potential customers and provide them relevant information about our services.
 For this purpose, the following information will be processed: